-Resident legal status is determined by the Court and will be one of the following:

-- Detention Residents have been placed at JJC by the Court for pending charges.
-Residents will remain on detention status until charges have been resolved or they have been released by the court. - Post Certified Youth (PCY) Residents at JJC who are still under 18 years old, have been certified as an adult, and have a pending criminal case. - Evaluation Resident at JJC for evaluation.
-Report on social history, risk and needs areas, school adjustment, mental health, substance abuse and other pertinent information is filed with the court.
-Additional information regarding behaviors and participation while at JJC will also be provided. - Short Term Care Resident placed for brief period of time because the court has determined that he/she needs to demonstrate more progress before being released, or to complete specific court-ordered assignments. - Placement Resident continued placement because the court has not decided placement after being released from JJC.
-Homestudies may be completed during this time. - DYS Commitment or Warrant-Resident placed at JJC for a period of time post-commitment, or for a warrant.
+- ◆ Resident legal status is determined by the Court and will be one of the following: - ♦ Detention Residents have been placed at JJC by the Court pending charges.
+Residents will remain on detention status until charges have been resolved or they have been released by the court. - Post Certified Youth (PCY) Residents at JJC who are still under 18 years old, have been certified as an adult, and have a pending criminal case. - ♦ Evaluation Residents at JJC for evaluation.
+Report on social history, risk and needs area, school adjustment, mental health, substance abuse and other pertinent information is filed with the court.
+Additional information regarding behaviors and participation while at JJC will also be provided. - DYS Commitment or Warrant-Residents placed at JJC for a period of time postcommitment, or for a warrant.